swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 if you sit down and think about in the end only something akin to Om (even it's tucked away under a traditional hood) will deliver an optimal balance between simplicity, performance, and expressivity.

+Expect more post in the future elaborating ideas I've only hinted at or haven't mentioned: VCR playback of UI state, client/server template sharing, relational user interfaces, and more.